Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 => 3
 ```

-The power of 'Code is Data' starts to become apparent when you relise that since you can use code to construct data, you can equivalently use code to construct code.
+The power of 'Code is Data' starts to become apparent when you realise that since you can use code to construct data, you can equivalently use code to construct code.

 ```
 (defn make-code [operation arguments]